More than 1,000 new private homes sold in May, highest in 12 months

 "Moreover, integrated developments are rare and have always been popular among buyers for their convenience and high rentability."

-Another RCR project that pushed sales in May, The Continuum on Thiam Siew Avenue, sold 225 units at a median price of $2,720psf.
+Another RCR project that pushed sales in May, The Continuum on Thiam Siew Avenue, sold 225 units at a median price of S$2,720psf.

 Huttons Asia's senior director for research Lee Sze Teck noted that The Continuum is the first freehold project with a large land size above 200,000 sq ft since Haig Court in the Katong area in almost 20 years.